Skip to Content

 • Vehicle entrance fee: $10 (collected 9:00am-5:00 or 9:00am-9:00 depending on time of year)

-Another extremely popular New York State Park located in Ulster County about a 1.5 hour drive from New York City, Minnewaska State Park Preserve sits on the Shawangunk Mountain ridge.
+Another extremely popular New York state park located in Ulster County about a 1.5 hour drive from New York City, the Minnewaska Preserve sits on the Shawangunk Mountain ridge.

 This NYS park features three crystalline lakes, numerous waterfalls, dense forests and dramatic cliffs opening to beautiful views of the valleys below.
 Visitors can enjoy swimming, biking, hiking, rock climbing and scuba diving.